 About

-Tara Mesalik MacMahon is North American Review’s 2024 James Hearst Poetry Prize winner, and an Adroit Journal Gregory Djanikian Scholar Finalist.
-A Pushcart Prize nominated poet, her first collection of poems, Barefoot Up the Mountain was selected winner of the 2020 Open Country Press Chapbook Contest.
+Tara Mesalik MacMahon is North American Review’s 2024 James Hearst Poetry Prize winner and a winner of the ONLY POEMS 2024 Poet of the Year Prize.
+Her first collection of poems, Barefoot Up the Mountain, won the 2020 Open Country Press Chapbook Contest.

-Tara and her brother Mark Ukra (a HarperCollins author) have co-authored Closet of Dreams, the debut title in their children’s chapter book series, The Adventures of Child and Gamma.
+Tara and her brother Mark Ukra (a HarperCollins author) have co-authored best-selling and gold-award-winning Closet of Dreams, the debut title in their childrens’ chapter book series, The Adventures of Child and Gamma.

 "You choose to be a novelist, but you're chosen to be a poet.
 This is a gift and it's a tremendous responsibility.
 You have to be willing to give something terribly intimate and secret of yourself to the world and not care, because you have to believe that what you have to say is important enough.”